 Meter Reading & Billing

-Similar to reading your electric meter, Lodi Utilities crew members collect usage data from your water meter with an automatic meter reading (AMR) device.
+Lodi Utilities crew members collect usage data from your water meter with an automatic meter reading (AMR) device.
 Our data collection devices read your meter from a distance and store that information in a format that is then downloaded into our billing software to help produce your monthly billing statement.
 We generally read the first or second business day of the month.
+We are in the process of transitioning to advance metering infrastructure (AMI) devices that transmit data several times a day back to the Utility.
+There are many benefits to these meters; the most important benefit being that water leaks can be detected earlier than waiting for a monthly reading and a high bill.
+Click here to learn more about getting your AMI device.

 Lodi Utilities routinely monitors the city’s drinking water according to Federal and State regulations.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of your water.

-If you have any questions about this report, or concerning your water utility, please contact us at 608-592-3246.
+If you have any questions about the Water Quality Report, or concerning your water utility, please contact us at 608-592-3246.

-If you find your water meter readings higher than normal and you are unaware of the reason for this increase; we encourage you to test for a water leak.
+If you find your water meter readings higher than normal and you are unaware of the reason for this increase; we encourage you to test for a toilet leak or investigate other common household leaks.
+Better yet, set up a WATER LEAK DECECTION ALERT once you have your AMI water meter installed and you will automatically be notified if you have water usage 88% of the hours in a day which typically means you have a leak.

 Please take a moment to perform a simple test that can identify one of the most common causes of water leaks within a home, a running toilet.
 Remove the lid from the tank at the back of your toilet and add several drops of regular household food coloring to the water in the tank.
 DO NOT FLUSH THE TOILET.
 Wait a few minutes.
 If colored water appears in the toilet bowl, you have a leaking toilet.
 Usually this means the seals in your toilet need to be replaced.